-- Rubberized covers and fitted casings protect the surface of whatever it fastens to from scratches, dents, and, the elements.
+- Rubberized covers and fitted casings protect the surface of whatever it fastens from scratches, dents, and the elements.

 - Padlocks using non-removal key features keep you from walking off without procuring the lock by not letting you remove the key in case the bolt is open.

 - Waterproof keys avert rusting and help extend the lifespan of this lock by maintaining the internal mechanisms functioning well.

 - There are unique locks that go on a car steering wheel or brakes and lock them in position.

 What Type of Shape would you Like the Padlock Body to be?

 Essentially, padlocks bodies fall into four broad classes: